Sparse LDL, LU, and inverse butterfly factorization via tree decomposition: Sparse LDL Factorization

+The computation at a bag depends only on its children, so bags at the same tree depth may be processed independently.
+Each level performs dense kernels on $O(\tau)\times O(\tau)$ blocks, which gives the stated depth bound. \end{proof}

-The peeled implicit LDL of a sparse matrix allows us to obtain the full LDL factorization if the matrix is close to full rank, as well as an LU factorization. \begin{corollary} The LDL factorization of a sparse matrix $A\in\mathbb{F}^{n\times n}$, $A^H=A$, whose off-diagonal nonzeros correspond to a graph with treewidth $\tau$ can be computed with cost $O(n\tau^{\omega-1})$ if $n-\rank(A)=O(\tau)$. \end{corollary} \begin{proof} By Theorem~\ref{thm:LDL_sparse_fast}, the peeled implicit LDL of $A$ may be computed with cost $O(n\tau^{\omega-1})$.
+The peeled implicit LDL of a sparse matrix allows us to obtain the full LDL factorization if the matrix is close to full rank, as well as an LU factorization. \begin{corollary} The LDL factorization of a sparse matrix $A\in\mathbb{F}^{n\times n}$, $A^H=A$, whose off-diagonal nonzeros correspond to a graph with treewidth $\tau$ can be computed with cost $O(n\tau^{\omega-1})$ if $n-\rank(A)=O(\tau)$. \end{corollary} \begin{proof} By Corollary~\ref{cor:LDL_sparse_treewidth}, the peeled implicit LDL of $A$ may be computed with cost $O(n\tau^{\omega-1})$.
 This peeled LDL gives a permutation $P$ and an explicit LDL of the leading, full-rank, $\rank(A)\times \rank(A)$ block of $P^TAP$.
 The remaining part of the LDL decomposition may be computed by triangular solve with $O(n-\rank(A))$ right-hand sides, which has cost $O(n\tau^{\omega-1})$ so long as the number of right-hand sides is bounded by $O(\tau)$. \end{proof} \begin{corollary} The peeled implicit LU factorization of a sparse matrix $B\in\mathbb{F}^{m\times n}$, for which the bipartite graph with adjacency matrix,

 has treewidth $\tau$, can be computed with cost $O((m+n)\tau^{\omega-1})$.
-Further, the full LU factorization may be obtained in the same complexity if $\max(m,n)-\rank(B)=O(\tau)$. \end{corollary} \begin{proof} By Theorem~\ref{thm:LDL_sparse_fast}, the peeled implicit LDL of $A$ may be computed with cost $O((m+n)\tau^{\omega-1})$.
-By Lemma~\ref{lem:ldl_to_lu}, this peeled LDL gives permutation $P$ and $Q$ and an explicit LU of the leading, full-rank, $\rank(B)\times \rank(B)$ block of $P^TAQ$.
-The remaining parts of the LU decomposition may be computed by triangular solve with $O(\max(m,n)-\rank(A))$ right-hand sides, which has cost $O((m+n)\tau^{\omega-1})$ so long as the number of right-hand sides is bounded by $O(\tau)$. \end{proof}
+Further, the full LU factorization may be obtained in the same complexity if $\max(m,n)-\rank(B)=O(\tau)$. \end{corollary} \begin{proof} By Corollary~\ref{cor:LDL_sparse_treewidth}, the peeled implicit LDL of $A$ may be computed with cost $O((m+n)\tau^{\omega-1})$ after applying it to $A= $.
+By Lemma~\ref{lem:ldl_to_lu}, this peeled LDL gives permutation $P$ and $Q$ and an explicit LU of the leading, full-rank, $\rank(B)\times \rank(B)$ block of $P^TBQ$.
+The remaining parts of the LU decomposition may be computed by triangular solve with $O(\max(m,n)-\rank(B))$ right-hand sides, which has cost $O((m+n)\tau^{\omega-1})$ so long as the number of right-hand sides is bounded by $O(\tau)$. \end{proof} Additionally, given a tree decomposition $T$ of the bipartite graph, by Theorem~\ref{thm:LDL_sparse_fast} we can compute the LU of $B$ with $O(\|T\|_\omega^{\omega})$ arithmetic operations.